In recent years,

 While big data technologies help

-As such, marketer researchers are most excited to use tools that connect them more directly with consumers.
-This includes video analysis tools, geolocation, social listening, automation tools, and more.
+As such, marketer researchers are most excited to use tools and software that connect them more directly with consumers, such as mobile solutions and better sample.
+This also includes video analysis tools, geolocation, social listening, automation tools, and more.
 Market researchers are excited to use these tools to create a better data story that more accurately describes consumer preferences and behaviors.

 3. The market research industry will hire more data scientists